 Post race depression is quite common but yet again something that isn’t really talked about.
 These feelings of depression can be quite overwhelming and take us by surprise, yes running releases amazing endorphins but things like injury, bad races, training ruts can all mess around with our heads.
-These feelings can be especially common after you have trained so hard for a goal race like the GSR or Gosport Half even if you had a good run you may be feeling unsure of where to go next because of these unexpected feelings.
+These feelings can be especially common after you have trained so hard for a goal race like a marathon and even if you had a good run you may be feeling unsure of where to go next because of these unexpected feelings.
 There may be a big hole in your life now where the long training runs once were, training for a specific event makes you focus on your diet and your lifestyle so when it suddenly vanishes and the euphoria of achieving what you set out to achieve has diminished you could be left feeling as flat as Flat Stanley!

 If the race didn't go as planned or if you didn't make the start line due to injury or if you ran an amazing PB you could still suffer from post race depression or runners blues, don’t worry there is help at hand.
 Try not to underestimate these feelings because they can leave you drained and down about not only our running but also our lives in general.
 You will also be tired, running a half marathon is hard and it's a long way, so be kind to yourself and rest.
 Once you acknowledge that it is really normal to feel this way it can put things into perspective and you can put some constructive plans in place to make you feel better and prevent it from happening again.